 During the Great Depression, when the number of building permits in the county plummeted, when residents in nearby counties were starving, the African-American community understood the importance of education.
-Led by teacher Ada Jenkins, the community came together to raise funds for a school.
-The school opened for the 1937-1938 school year as the Davidson Colored School.
-After Jenkins’ death, it was renamed the Ada Jenkins School and served as the educational center for black students until integration in 1966.
+When the Davidson Colored School burned to the ground, teacher Ada Jenkins rallied the community to raise funds for a new brick schoolhouse.

-The Ada Jenkins Center continues to promote the importance of education and equal opportunity for all citizens.
+The Center continues to promote the importance of education and equal opportunity for all citizens.
 Today, we are a 501 (c) 3 not-for-profit organization helping those in poverty break the cycle and gain economic independence.
-The Center has become a resource hub for North Mecklenburg and South Iredell Counties and a well-respected model for community centers in the region.
+The Center has become a resource hub for Davidson, Cornelius and Huntersville and a well-respected model for community centers in the region.